hngprojects/hng_boilerplate_nextjs/CONTRIBUTING.md

    Commit messages also follow a similar pattern.
 However, there is no need to add ticket number since they can be easily tracked given the branch name.
 Instead, use a colon, `:`, after the type of change (`feat`, `fix`, etc.), a whitespace, then your commit message.
 In cases where you are required to add the ticket number, you may use a the parenthesis after the type of change, like `feat(HNG-1234): your commit message`

-   > Another example: `refactor: use a single state for formData` or `refactor(HNG-1234): use a single state for formData`
+   > Another example: `refactor: use a single state for formData` or `refactor(HNG-1234): use a single state f or formData`

 > Please notice how both branch names an commit messages use the imperative tense.
 The imperative tense is a command or request, which makes it clear what the commit does. i.e., "fix login issue", NOT "I fixed login issue", and NOT "fixed login issue"